+1.)
 Your family is growing

+2.)
 Your lifestyle has changed

+4.)
 You are working from home

-Over the last year, more and more people have transitioned to remote working.
-Some companies will allow their employees to continue working from home, which may increase demand for home office spaces.
-If you continue working from home, you may want to see if you can qualify for a larger mortgage to get some extra space for a home office.
+Over the last two years, more and more people have transitioned to permanent remote working or a hybrid work schedule.
+Some companies will allow their employees to continue working from home, which may increase the demand for home office spaces.
+A larger home with an extra bedroom may be better for you so you can convert it into a home office.

 5.)
 You need more space for a hobby

 You may have recently taken on a new hobby or skill, such as painting, gardening, or cooking.
 Your home should adapt to your changing needs and interests, so eventually, you may need a house with a larger kitchen, an outdoor lawn, or a garage.

 How to Afford a Bigger House

 The decision to upgrade to a larger home depends solely on your personal and financial needs.
 Rates remain at low levels, so you may be surprised how much house you can afford for your next purchase.
 Additionally, average home values have increased substantially, so you may be able to leverage the equity in your current home to take cash out for a down payment on a new purchase.